You are here: Home » Getting Here and Getting Around

-Flights to Shetland are operated by Loganair on behalf of FlyBe and you can book on-line at the Flybe website.
+Flights to Shetland are operated by Loganair and you can book on-line at the Loganair website.
 All flights land at Sumburgh Airport at Shetland’s southern tip, which is just over half an hour’s drive from Hillside Brae.

 You can fly direct to Shetland from Edinburgh, Glasgow, Aberdeen, Inverness or Kirkwall.
 There are between three and five flights each day from Aberdeen, taking about an hour, and either two or three flights each day from Edinburgh, taking about 1½ hours.
 From Inverness (1 hour 40 minutes) and Kirkwall (30 minutes) there are one or two flights per day and from Glasgow (1½ hours) there is one daily service.

 There are connections from many other parts of the UK and Europe through Aberdeen, Inverness, Edinburgh or Glasgow.